 If you would like to spread out your payments for the current semester, you may enroll in the five-month payment plan through the Payment Portal.
-A small processing fee applies but there are no finance charges on the BW Payment Plan.
+A small processing fee applies but there are no finance charges if you are on the BW Payment Plan.